 It was actually pretty close to this time last year when I penned the piece "How To Get Through The Holidays If You Don't Observe Them".
 Unlike some of the other articles that I write for the site, I pulled that one from very personal experience.
-Being that my personality is very wired to "be good" on something once I know its origin, holidays are something that I tend to take a pass on; this includes Thanksgiving (some insightful reads on its origin are found here, here and here).
+Being that my personality is very wired to "be good" on something once I know its origin, holidays are something that I tend to take a pass on; this includes Thanksgiving (some insightful reads on its origin are found here, here, and here).
 Still, this doesn't mean I'm not aware of the fact that many people use this time of year to reflect on their blessings and to say "thanks" for all the good that has come their way.
 Since I like to write on relationships a lot, I thought to myself, "Why not come up with ways for people to show gratitude to their significant other?"

 Not only is it a kind thing to do, expressing gratitude can also be a proactive way to preserve your relationship as well.
 Why do I say that?
 It's because, more times than not, whenever someone talks to me about how their relationship has gotten to the point where it's basically on life support, one of the main reasons why is because they feel taken for granted and not appreciated.

 An ounce of prevention is worth a pound of cure.
-Whether you've only been with your boo for a few months or it's been several-years-and-counting, before you sit around a Thanksgiving dinner table to share all of the things that you are truly thankful for this year, please make the time to show your significant other why you're so grateful for them as well.
+Whether you've only been with your boo for a few months or it's been several years and counting, before you sit around a Thanksgiving dinner table to share all of the things that you are truly thankful for this year, please make the time to show your significant other why you're so grateful for them as well.
 If you need a little inspiration to come up with a cool way to do it, I've got a few.

 1. Write a List of What You Appreciate About Them.
 Then Frame It.

-All of us like to feel that the person we are seeing not only values us, but they also have the desire to make sure that we're aware of just how much they do.
+All of us like to feel that the person we are seeing not only values us, but also have the desire to make sure that we're aware of just how much they do.
 To jot down a list of reasons why you love or admire the special individual in your life and then frame it, not only is that a sentimental gesture, it's something that they can hold close to them for the rest of their life.

 2. Mail a Handwritten Thank-You Note for a Week Straight

-While checking out an article on Lifehack's site, it brought up some points about handwriting letters that I definitely thought was worth sharing.
-It said that handwriting sentiments was a really classy thing to do.
-Plus, it showed that you cared enough about someone to make the time to write your thoughts and feelings down.
+While checking out an article onLifehack's site, it brought up some points about handwriting letters that I definitely thought were worth sharing.
+It said handwriting sentiments was a really classy thing to do.
+Plus, it showed that you cared enough about someone to take the time to write your thoughts and feelings down.
 It even shared a study that revealed writing things can make you feel happier and more self-satisfied.

 These days, we're so used to everything coming in the form of an email or text that, imagine how surprised the object of your affection will feel to receive seven handwritten thank-you notes—one for each day of the week.
 The only thing that would impress them more is if you actually sent them through the mail.
 Because who doesn't like to see something other than a bill in their mailbox?